epadillla/epadillla.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in Political Science at the Universitat de Barcelona [Universitat de Barcelona](https://web.ub.edu/es/inicio).
-I am a researcher at the [AI-PSR] group (http://aipsr.net/)
+I am a researcher at the [AI-PSR](http://aipsr.net/) group.